AtharvaJoshi12/JotSync-A-CMS-For-Content-Creators/README.md

 - **Full Mobile Responsiveness**: Access your notes and documents on the go with full mobile responsiveness.
 - **Publish to Web**: Share your notes with the world by publishing them to the web directly from JotSync.
 - **Fully Collapsible Sidebar**: Maximize your workspace with a fully collapsible sidebar for distraction-free note-taking.
-- **Landing Page**: Welcome to JotSync with a beautifully designed landing page.
-- **Cover Images**: Personalize your notes with cover images for each document.
 - **Recover Deleted Files**: Never lose important data with the ability to recover deleted files.

-## Getting Started

-To get started with JotSync, follow these simple steps:

-1. **Clone the Repository**: Clone the JotSync repository to your local machine.
-2. **Install Dependencies**: Run `npm install` to install all necessary dependencies.
-3. **Start the Development Server**: Launch the development server by running `npm run dev`.
-4. **Explore JotSync**: Access JotSync through your preferred web browser and start taking notes!

 ## Contributing

 Contributions to JotSync are welcome!
 Whether it's bug fixes, feature enhancements, or feedback, feel free to contribute to make JotSync even better.
 Check out the [Contribution Guidelines](CONTRIBUTING.md) for more information.

-## License

-JotSync is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the software according to the terms outlined in the license.

 ## Acknowledgements

 JotSync wouldn't be possible without the contributions of various open-source projects and libraries.
-We extend our gratitude to the developers and maintainers of these projects.
+I extend my gratitude to the developers and maintainers of these projects.

 ---